Cognition and Art – Philosophy of Reality - Photography and Perception

-I believe that our experiences are not objective, that the very means of our experiencing the world are subjective.
+I believe that our experiences of the physical world are not objective.
+The very means of our experiencing the world are subjective.
 For example, although the subject is identical in all of the photographs above, the manipulation of light input through the lens of the camera creates strikingly different images.
-As a series, these images imply that we can experience the physical world in different ways and support my philosophical position that cognition is subjective.
+As a series, these images imply that we can experience the same subjects in the physical world in different ways, supporting my philosophical position that cognition is subjective.

 Cognition can be understood as the fundamental relationship between human beings and the physical world.
 It is the inner workings of our brains and our sensory system, detecting and deciphering the multitude of input signals that constitute our environment.
-It is the outcome of this process, our ‘perception’ of reality.
-In the image above, our standard perception feels very natural, we can see a descending sun partially glowing through a tree branch.
+Cognition mediates our ‘perceptions’ of reality.
+In the image above, our standard perception feels very natural and we can recognize a descending sun partially glowing through a tree branch.
 In this example, the subject of our cognition seems unambiguous and clearly defined.
-However, if we look deeper at the relationship between the individual and the physical world, challenging questions about our knowledge of reality emerge.
+However, I believe that this view is one-dimensional and that there are, in fact, multiple valid representations of this reality.

 The Individual and the Physical World

 There are essentially two subjects involved in this exchange of sensory input that is understood as cognition.
 Firstly, there is the individual and secondly there is the physical world as we know it.
 There are complex physical interactions between these two subjects and, as a result, our experiences are produced.
 Are these experiences objective?
 In other words, can our experiences be understood independently of our human faculties of perception?
 This question is complex and the truthful answer has troubled intellectuals since antiquity.
 My view, based on my studies of philosophy, psychology and the life sciences, is that cognition is not objective, it is in fact subjective.